 The half-life of orally administered phenoxybenzamine hydrochloride is not known; however, the half-life of intravenously administered drug is approximately 24 hours.
 Demonstrable effects with intravenous administration persist for at least 3 to 4 days, and the effects of daily administration are cumulative for nearly a week.¹

-Phenoxybenzamine hydrochloride capsules are indicated in the treatment of pheochromocytoma, to control episodes of hypertension and sweating.
+Phenoxybenzamine hydrochloride capsules, USP is indicated in the treatment of pheochromocytoma, to control episodes of hypertension and sweating.
 If tachycardia is excessive, it may be necessary to use a beta-blocking agent concomitantly.

 Conditions where a fall in blood pressure may be undesirable; hypersensitivity to the drug or any of its components.

-Phenoxybenzamine hydrochloride capsule-induced alpha-adrenergic blockade leaves beta-adrenergic receptors unopposed.
+Phenoxybenzamine hydrochloride -induced alpha-adrenergic blockade leaves beta-adrenergic receptors unopposed.
 Compounds that stimulate both types of receptors may, therefore, produce an exaggerated hypotensive response and tachycardia.

-Phenoxybenzamine hydrochloride capsules may interact with compounds that stimulate both alpha- and beta-adrenergic receptors (i.e., epinephrine) to produce an exaggerated hypotensive response and tachycardia.
-(See WARNING)
+Phenoxybenzamine hydrochloride may interact with compounds that stimulate both alpha- and beta-adrenergic receptors (i.e., epinephrine) to produce an exaggerated hypotensive response and tachycardia.
+(See WARNINGS.)

-Phenoxybenzamine hydrochloride capsules block hyperthermia production by levarterenol, and blocks hypothermia production by reserpine.
+Phenoxybenzamine hydrochloride blocks hyperthermia production by levarterenol, and blocks hypothermia production by reserpine.

 Carcinogenesis and Mutagenesis

 Case reports of carcinoma in humans after long-term treatment with phenoxybenzamine have been reported.
 Hence long-term use of phenoxybenzamine is not recommended3, 4.
 Carefully weigh the benefits and risks before prescribing this drug.